rainyroads/twitter-saucenao/README.md

 https://developer.twitter.com/en/apps

-Keep in mind you may need to go through an application reviewer process first, which could take a few days.
+Keep in mind you may need to go through an application reviewal process with Twitter first, which could take a few days.

 Once you’ve got this set up, you can find all the keys and tokens needed in the config.ini file from your application page.